booo/node-bitcoin-p2p/doc/bitcoinjs.md

 * run:
   Run the BitcoinJS daemon in the foreground.
 See `bitcoinjs help run`.
+* start:
+  Start BitcoinJS as a daemon in the background.
+See `bitcoinjs help start`.
+* stop:
+  Stop the BitcoinJs daemon.
+See `bitcoinjs help stop`.
+* restart:
+  Restart BitcoinJS daemon.
+See `bitcoinjs help restart`.
+* list:
+  List currently running instances of BitcoinJS.
+See `bitcoinjs help list`.
 * db-reset
   Removes all tables from the database.
 See `bitcoinjs help db-reset`.
 * db-drop